nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **Cons:**

-1. Doesn’t support calendar view
+1. Does not support calendar view
 2. Hard to organize large amount of notes
-3. Unable to categorise tasks
+3. Unable to categorize tasks
-4. Doesn’t support short-cut typed commands
+4. Does not support short-cut typed commands
 5. Depends on mouse clicks <br>

-#### Competing product: MeisterTask
+####MeisterTask

+Author: Tan Wei

 **Pros:**

 1. Has beautiful user interface
 2. Free for personal use
-3. Supports for third-party app integrations (eg. Google, Dropbox)
+3. Supports third-party application integrations (eg. Google, Dropbox)
-4. Available across most platforms (web app, android, OS X)
+4. Available across most platforms (Web app, Android, OS X)
 5. Can enable task relationships <br>

 **Cons:**

-1. Doesn’t support monthly calendar view
+1. Does not support monthly calendar view
 2. Unable to set recurring tasks
 3. Unable to set reminders
 4. Tasks are in card-view.
 Can be hard to track large amount of tasks.  <br>

-#### Competing product: Just
+####Just

+Author: Xu RuoLan

 **Pros:**